sin5678/inav_cn_wiki/Modes.md

 ### Horizon

 This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.

+### MAG

+The magnetometer is used in this mode.

+When Mag Mode is enabled, if there is no yaw input, the copter will point forever to the same direction.
+MAG can be activated in all flight stabilization methods.
+Without this mode, you will still have a light deviation (drifting around the Z axis due to the imperfection of the gyro).

+MAG MODE needs: gyro + acc + mag sensors (acc is needed also because it is used in heading angle determination)

 ### Headfree